Young couple renters pose in own modern home look in distance dreaming planning

 What is a credit builder loan?

-A credit builder loan isn’t like traditional loans.
+A credit builder loan isn’t like traditional personal loans.
 The point is to establish a positive payment history and improve your credit standing.
 You make payments, and the lender reports those payments to the credit bureaus.

 But you don’t get the loan funds when you’re approved.
 The money is deposited into a savings (or sometimes investment) account on your behalf.
 That account is held by the lender.
 As you make payments, the loan funds are released to you.
 Some lenders wait until you’ve paid off the loan in full before they release the loan funds to you.